netzkolchose/django-computedfields/docs/manual.rst

-Note, that the field instance on the class got widened to the more general `Field` type, since :mod:`django-computedfields` does not care about field specifics (if that is an issue, just cast it back).
+Note, that the field instance on the class got widened to the more general `Field` type, since :mod:`django-computedfields` does not care about field specifics (if that is an issue, just cast it back to your more specific field type).

 The `depends` argument is typed as ``Sequence[Tuple[str, Sequence[str]]]``.
 Note the change of a single depends rule into a tuple, while the other types got widened to a sequence.